VictorMonteiro7/VictorMonteiro7/README.md

 I'm proactive and always try to do my best.
 In my spare time, I like to read, practice martial arts and play games.

 My main stacks (currently):
--ReactJS
+-Vue.js
+-MySQL
+-PHP
+-Docker
 -TypeScript
 -NodeJS
--MongoDB

 I also have experience with:
+-React.js
+.Jest
 -Vanilla JavaScript
 -HTML5
 -CSS3
--SQL
--MySQL
--Basic PHP
+-ReactJS
+-MongoDB

 I'm currently learning:
--Automatized testes with Jest
 -NextJS

 It's a glad have you here in my Github!
 Welcome.